DTStack/molecule/website/docs/advanced/customize-workbench.md

 ```

 :::caution
-The above code is only part of the `myWorkbench.tsx` file, please check [molecule-demo](https://github.com/DTStack/molecule-examples/tree/main/packages/molecule-demo/src/views/myWorkbench.tsx) for the complete code.
+The above code is only part of the `myWorkbench.tsx` file, the complete code can refer to [molecule-demo](https://github.com/DTStack/molecule-examples/tree/main/packages/molecule-demo/src/views/myWorkbench.tsx).
 :::

-We removed the MenuBar in the `vertical` mode, and directly rendered the self-defined `MyMenuBarView` component based on the `menuBar.hidden`.
-A new panel with a `className` of `rightSidebar` is added to the `SplitPane` component, the built-in `Sidebar` component is used, and a custom `MySidePane` component is used in the `Sidebar`.
+We removed the MenuBar in the `vertical` mode, and directly rendered the custom `MyMenuBarView` component based on the `menuBar.hidden`.
+A new panel with a `className` of `rightSidebar` is added to the `SplitPane` component, which uses a built-in `Sidebar` component, and a custom `MySidePane` component is used in this `Sidebar` component.

 ### Custom MenuBar